rockthejvm/rockthejvm-site/src/content/informationals/terms.md

 ---
-description: Terms of use page
+description: The list of terms that must be accepted to browse Rock the JVM.
 title: Terms of Use
 ---